curl/everything-curl/protocols/protocols.md

 features and get attacked so that new ways of handling security, etc., forces curl to adapt and change.

-## About adhering to standards and who's right
+## About adhering to standards and who is right

 Generally, there are protocol specs that tell us how to send and receive data for specific protocols.
 The protocol specs we follow are RFCs put together and